 If you searched the Internet right now for “what is cloud computing,” the results would probably show technical jargon like hybrid, SaaS, PaaS, laaS, etc. These are all ways to describe certain cloud computing traits – but in reality, they only add to the confusion of what cloud computing really is.
-Luckily, most cloud-based ERP solutions are designed so business leaders don’t need to understand the technical jargon to understand the business value.
+Luckily, most cloud-based Enterprise Resource Planning (ERP) platforms are designed so business leaders don’t need to understand the technical jargon to understand the business value.

 Will the solution give us the features and functionality we need now and in the future?

 Businesses build, sell, and support products and services that meet their customers’ needs.
 IT solutions that enable these tasks have existed for many years, but cloud versions increasingly offer faster implementations, a richer set of capabilities, and more rapid access to innovations.
 Additionally, given the real-time, always-on nature of the cloud, cloud-based ERP solutions can evolve more quickly than on-premise systems to provide the latest capabilities.
 Business leaders can expect this evolution moving forward to include industry specialization, and new and improved means to glean business intelligence from data.

 For companies without an ERP solution in place, starting with a cloud-based ERP solution is a great choice.
 When you already have a legacy solution, the answer is more complicated, and should take into account existing investments in software (e.g., development and/or licensing), the cost of operating the software (e.g., data centers, hardware, networks, talent), and the value derived from gaining access to new features and functionality.
 If you review the investment over a longer time period, the more likely it is that the cloud solution will offer a significantly lower total cost of ownership.